a-ghost-named-x/qps7/README.txt

 qps7

-This is a simple port scanner script that scans specified ports on a specified host and displays the open ports.
+This is a simple port scanner script that scans specified ports on a host and displays the open ports.

 How it works